lyubo-inensia/InnovatorProjectUsingTests/README.md

 }
 ```
 #### Open Test Explorer in Visual Studio, select your test method from the tests tree, right click and choose Debug.
 ## Notice!
 If you try to read Innovator instance local files, the operation will fail, because these files are not available on your machine.
+Of course local files could be created and used for testing.